When you think of the competitive game of tennis, a scenic mountain bike ride, or an exhilarating game of paintball, what comes to mind?

 Consider the tennis racket: Minalex produced the first aluminum racquet frame made completely of extruded aluminum.
 Throughout most of tennis’ history, rackets were made of laminated wood, with heads of around 65 square inches.
 In the late 1960s, Wilson produced the T2000 steel racket with wire wound around the frame to make string loops, just when interest in the game took off and continued into the 1970s with the popularity of American player Jimmy Connors.

-The metal framework surrounding the tennis racket had been invented, but except for Minalex, there was not a manufacturer who could produce it.
+The metal framework surrounding the tennis racket had been invented, but except for Minalex, a leading aluminum extrusion manufacturer in the usa, there was not a company who could produce it.
 The wall was 25-thousands-of-an-inch—and no one could accommodate the wall thickness.
 Tennis rackets have a weight limitation, and crafting the rim out of aluminum gives it the strength needed, and makes it as thin and lightweight as possible.
 The agility of the frame is key, and from 1966 through the mid-1980s, Minalex created tennis rackets for Wilson and other major tennis brands.
 In fact, they proudly still have a spot where the dies for the rackets are stored.

 Riding into the 1990s